 Engineering Student Centre

-To help you achieve your academic goal is our Mandate, fulfilling all the requirements to realize your academic goal is your Responsibility.
+Helping you achieve your academic goal is our mandate; fulfilling the requirements to realize your academic goal is your responsibility.

 Academic advising is a collaborative process of developing an educational plan that fits the individual student’s abilities, interests, personal circumstances and career goals.